Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 I suggest you re-read this blog post and study it.
 Coherent completeness, full understanding, stands on God’s meaning of neshama, not our interpretation.
 It helps us understand both WHO GOD IS, WHO WE ARE, and our RELATIONSHIP WITH GOD.
 It is a critical piece in the puzzle and foundational in the Story of Humankind, which is what the Bible is.

 Go over to UnlockBibleMeaning.com.
 Find Genesis 2:7.
 Switch to Strong’s and click on H5397.
 Read all the verses with neshama.
 Realize that its attributes apply to both God and humans.
 But not animals.
 There are about 24 verses, so this is not a huge task but a necessary study.

 As a suggestion, for the time being, focus only on H5397 and nothing else.
 We’ll get to other related words shortly.
 Keep your study and meditation simple because what you’re learning about neshama is brand new for all of you.
 Yet, it is one of the most fundamental points in understanding both God and humans and particularly the relationship between God and humans.

 The post is an excerpt from chapter 3.5 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Neshama Reveals Humankind’s Relationship with God
+Please use the Social Network links just below to share this information from The Explanation, Neshama Reveals Humankind’s Relationship with God